Chirality in Astrophysics: Historical remarks

-In the context of fluid dynamics, the term helicity was coined by Moffatt,\cite{Mof69} who identified the topological equivalence between the knottedness of vortex lines in fluid dynamics and the kinetic helicity.
-In fact, the term kinetic helicity was proposed by him in his 1969 paper on the grounds that this term is also used in subatomic physics to describe the alignment or anti-alignment of spin and momentum of fermions, for example.
+In the context of fluid dynamics, the term helicity was coined by H.\ Keith Moffatt,\cite{Mof69} who identified the topological equivalence between the knottedness of vortex lines in fluid dynamics and the kinetic helicity.
+In fact, the term helicity was already used by Robert Betchov\cite{Betchov61} in 1961, but Moffatt proposed this name in his 1969 paper on the grounds that this term is also used in subatomic physics to describe the alignment or anti-alignment of spin and momentum of fermions, for example.
 Mathematically, the mean kinetic helicity density is defined as $\bra{\oo\cdot\uu}$, where the vorticity $\oo=\nab\times\uu$ is the curl of the velocity $\uu$.
 Kinetic helicity is a pseudoscalar, i.e., it changes its sign when the system is inspected through a mirror.
 Likewise, $\oo$ is a pseudovector, so it is more meaningful to plot it with its sense of rotation (which changes in a mirror), rather than a vector with an arrow at its end.

+In the magnetic context, the corresponding quantity that we now call magnetic helicity was already studied by Lodewijk Woltjer\cite{Wol58} in 1958 to characterize force-free magnetic fields and by John Bryan (J.B.)
+Taylor\cite{JBTaylor74} in 1974 to describe the relaxation of a toroidal plasma.